Spicedsalt/CCG/README.md

 # CCG
-codes for computational conformal geometry
+codes for assignment 3 of 2022 computational conformal geometry course by professor Gu.